rOpenGov/oldbailey/README.md

 ## Return Old Bailey Trials in Two Steps

-1. Use `find_trials()` to return a list of XML addresses for the trials coresponding to the search parameters.
+1. Use `find_trials()` to return a list of XML addresses for the trials corresponding to the search parameters.
 By default, `find_trials()` will return the addresses for all 197,752 trials.

 ```
 xml_addresses <- find_trials()